OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

    spatial index (.qix).
 Defaults to NO.
 -  **DBF_DATE_LAST_UPDATE=**\ *YYYY-MM-DD*: (OGR >= 2.0) Modification
    date to write in DBF header with year-month-day format.
 If not specified, current date is used.
-Note: behaviour of past GDAL releases was to write 1995-07-26
+Note: behavior of past GDAL releases was to write 1995-07-26
 -  **AUTO_REPACK=**\ *YES/NO*: (OGR >= 2.2) Default to YES in GDAL 2.2.
    Whether the shapefile should be automatically repacked when needed,